 Brazil is also on the lookout for a new fertiliser supply, as the conflict in Ukraine threatens to halt nutrient exports to the country.
 Brazil imports around 85% of its fertiliser, with Russia accounting for about a fifth of those imports.
 The Russian commerce ministry has requested that fertiliser exports be halted.
 There were several challenges with global fertiliser supplies even before the conflict.

 The price in Asia declined in the fourth quarter after reaching a new high the previous quarter.
 During the festive season, the market in India turned bullish, backing this strong rise in India.

-Following a dip in demand during the holiday season, the trend reversed in the final month of the quarter.
+Following a dip in demand during the holiday season, the trends reversed in the final month of the quarter.
 Price continued to fall in December, with supply outstripping demand.
 Traders remained anxious about their inventory levels, and vigorous negotiations to encourage the sale of current goods before the end of the year were allowed to continue.

 During the fourth quarter of 2021, the price continued to rise.
 Although demand from downstream sectors such as fertilisers was low, availability remained low as transportation operations were halted in some regions due to weather conditions, maintaining potash prices modestly.
 Trading operations in Asia and Europe remained limited due to congestion on key trade routes, high freight costs, and other issues.
 A lack of containers also influenced the price in the region.

 Price in North America was held in a constant to tight range in Q4 due to insufficient demand.
 As the holiday season approached, buyer interest waned in the last two months of the year.
 Muriate Of Potash prices were quoted at 800 USD/MT CFR New York.
 The demand dropped even more at the peak of the winter season, as end-use sectors had already purchased enough cargoes at the start of the quarter.
 The price remained steady in Q4 due to unbalanced demand and supply dynamics.